ONSdigital/ras-secure-message/API.md

 ## JWT ##

-All calls , except health , health details and info , require that a valid JWT be passed in an Authorization header. this currently has two fields :
+All calls , except health , health details and info , require that a valid JWT be passed in an Authorization header. this currently has two fields:

 * party_id which is how the user is identified, this should be the users uuid
 * role which is set to either 'internal' for ons staff or 'respondent' for respondents.

-The JWT usage does cause some issues in that currently it may or may not be encrypted.
-The secure message api relies on an environment variable called 'SM_JWT_ENCRYPT'.
-If this is set to 1 then it assumes the JWT is encrypted and attempts to decrypt it.
-If '0' then it skips the decryption.
-It is a common error to have this set incorrectly.

-After possible decryption, the service attempts to decode the JWT data .
-For that it uses an algorithm defined in config and a secret also defined in config.
+The algorithm and secret are defined in the configuration file.
 If the algorithm and/or secret are out of step between client and secure message service then the JWT will fail checks and the service will return a 500.

 Being able to get a response from a health or info endpoint but 500's from a message post or read is often an indicator that something in this area is not configured correctly.
 An easy check for config is to access the /health/details endpoint.